COSI-Lab/open-source-presentation/contributing.md

 ## Documentation

-A resource that allows users of a piece of software to understand how to use it is the documentation. documentation consists of an overview of what the sofware is, how to install and use the it, common issues and troubleshooting, and ways of contributing to the project.
-These documents are not final products and are often updated to include more information to contributors or users of the project or to make the current documentation easier to understand. contributors are often able to contribute to this documentation and help out the maintainers of the project, and the process is explained in the next section.
+Documentation is a helpful resource when developing Open Source Software.
+Documenting a project allows users to understand its purpose and how to use it.
+A simple way of contributing to a project is either modifying or adding documentation.
+If a feature is undocumented, one can write about its usage.
+Note that one should write in the style of existing documentation to keep the style of the entire documentation consistent.
+After writing or editing documentation, a contributor can submit it to the maintainers as a Pull Request, which is explained below.

 ## Branching and Pull Requests